HunorMarton/svg-tutorial/src/content/svg/basic-shapes.md

 ---
+day: 1
-title: "Day 1: How to Draw Basic Shapes with SVG"
+title: How to Draw Basic Shapes with SVG
 component: Decoration
 description: Learn how to draw basic shaped with SVG.
 In the first example we draw a Christmas Ornament with two circles and a rectangle element.
-image: basic-shapes
+id: basic-shapes
 next:
   title: How to Build a Christmas Tree with SVG
   link: polygon